uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 We'll end our crash course into JavaScript today with basic objects.

 Let's say that we're Netflix, and we want to store data about movies.
 There are some properties related to movies that we may be interested in keeping tabs on.
 For example, every movie has a *title*, *director*, and *rating*.
-So far, we've only learned how to store single values in variables, so we might represent each movie as such
+So far, we've only learned how to store single values in variables, so we might represent each movie as such:

 ``` javascript
 /* Interstellar */